 Everyone always looks for a bit of “healthy” baking.
-The problem is, most of us just try and substitute whole wheat flour for white flour, which brings a bunch of new problems into play.
+The problem is, most of us just try and substitute whole wheat flour for the white flour, which brings a bunch of new problems into play.
 One being, as a society, we eat way to many grains.

 Soaked or unsoaked, too many grains just aren’t good for us.
 Our bodies were just not made to ingest so many of them!
-And going gluten free is definitely a step away from our over hybridized wheat, but the problem still remains since we then just eat gluten free grains and more often than not – starches.
+And going gluten-free is definitely a step away from our over hybridized wheat, but the problem still remains since we then just eat gluten free grains and more often than not – starches.

 And don’t even get me started on how much refined sugar we consume.

 To tell you the truth, I don’t bake very often anymore.

 Don’t get me wrong, I love to bake.
 It brings back wonderful memories of my childhood.
 But I also know what it does to my body!
 So I rarely ever bake sweets and even limit my baking of muffins to every couple of weeks or so.
 But when I saw a recipe for no flour brownies that I could convert so it was even healthier, I knew I had to give it a try!

 Healthy, Grain Free Brownies